GiancarloMCorrea/myWebsite/content/en/post/CRL-tutorial/index.md

 This is a tutorial to estimate age compositions from fishery-independent sources (e.g. survey) using classic age-length keys and continuation ratio logits (Berg and Kristensen 2012).
 These two methods were evaluated in a simulation experiment previously (Correa et al. 2020).
+Do not hesitate to contact me if you have any question or ideas about how to improve this tutorial.

 I use these libraries:

 ``` r
 library(ggplot2)